edgartanaka/udacity-data-engineering/project4_spark/README.md

 - dl.cfg: contains your AWS credentials
 - README.md: provides discussion on your process and decisions

- # How to run
+# How to run locally
-First, name sure you have all the pre-requirements installed and configured.
+First, name sure you have all the pre-requirements installed and configured:
+- conda 4.8.3
+- python 3.6.10
+- pyspark 3.0.0

+You can find instructions on how to install pyspark in your computer here: https://medium.com/tinghaochen/how-to-install-pyspark-locally-94501eefe421

 Then, unzip the data files:
 ```